Taugeshtu/so-sorcery/README.md

     did catch a hallucination once about file contents which wasn't present in context...
 Time to bring back "list the unknowns"!
 - [ ] System: PA really loves repeating what's already in the knowledge...

+Bugs:
+- [ ] the way "run" button blocks between "run" and "+ & Run" is somehow different
+    - move the "busy" state into a composite extractor method on SessionController?
+Which can check its workers...
+Will also let UI show WHICH of the workers is busy
+- [ ] "+ & Run" doesn't seem to work :D
+- [ ] Feels like cost calc is somewhat buggy...
+Needs a second pass

 Visual & polish:
-- [ ] the way "run" button blocks between "run" and "+ & run" is somehow different
 - [ ] when we add an item, we lose focus from the input field.
 Not nice!
 - [ ] Accumulate costs also over all workspaces
-- [ ] Feels like cost calc is somewhat buggy...
-Needs a second pass
-- [ ] Add a list of agents to system environment for PA
 - [ ] Starting a new session from a file should maybe pull that file into context from the get-go?..
 - [ ] Starting a new session from a file WITH SELECTION pulls a file AND generates that selection as a knowledge item?
 - [ ] Searched, added item - search didn't clear, BUT filter did drop.
 Hmmm...
 Dunno which should happen, but not that